MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 - A feed that was mid-march when the run died is marched again **from its `march_start`**, not from where it stopped.
 Days are cheap in memory; the partial march is simply discarded.
-- With `snapshot_mode: all`, an interrupted feed may leave snapshot rows behind with no `sealcriterion` row.
+- Under `snapshot_mode: all` (the default), an interrupted feed may leave snapshot rows behind with no `sealcriterion` row.
 The re-march overwrites them on the same `(feed_id, criterion, snapshot_date)` key, so this heals itself and needs no cleanup.

 The transaction is one feed's worth, not one batch's, and it does not grow with `batch_size`: